codex-team/hawk.mono/docs/how-to-run-local-hawk.md

-# How to work with a hawk.mono
+# How to use hawk.mono to run local Hawk

 This guide will help you to run Hawk locally for a development needs: